klesh/fu/README.md

 ![demo](https://github.com/klesh/fu/raw/master/example.gif)
 # Introduction

-I once needed a tool to upload images/files in Clipboard and generate a URL back to it for me.
-So I looked for such a tool, I found iPic which quite awesome.
-But unfortunately, it supported image only and wouldn't let me upload to own server.
+I once needed a tool to convert images/files in Clipboard to URLs, so I looked for such a tool, I found iPic which quite awesome.
+But unfortunately, it supports image only and wouldn't let me upload to my own server.
 It would be greate to have a another option, wasn't it?

-The plan was to make a CrossPlatform app for (Windows/MacOS/Linux), and it can also processes Captured Bitmap Data in Clipboard, but itself doesn't have any Screen Capturing functionality.
-You may need other tool to do the job.
+What can fu capable of?
+  * Upload file to a 3rd-party server and put a URL/Markdown Snippet into your clipboard
+  * Supports both Image and File
+  * Supports both BitmapData (like hitting PrintScreen) and FileData (like Ctrl-C on a file)
+  * Supports uploading to you own server by FTP/SFTP/SSH
+  * CrossPlatform (Windows/MacOS/Linux)

 # Installation

-[Go to releases page](https://github.com/klesh/fu/releases) download file according to your OS.
+[Go to releases page](https://github.com/klesh/fu/releases) download archive according to your OS.

 ## Windows

-  download the .7z file from releases page. extract to whereever you want.
+  download the `.7z` file from releases page. extract to whereever you want.

-  You may also need to install vc++ runtime library, it can be download fomr here: http://www.microsoft.com/en-us/download/details.aspx?id=48145
+  You may need to install vc++ runtime library, it can be downloaded from here: http://www.microsoft.com/en-us/download/details.aspx?id=48145

-  If you want it to be launched at login, please make a shortcut in your `Startup` folder which link to fu.exe.
+  If you want it to be launched at login, please make a shortcut in your `Startup` folder.

 ## MacOS

-  download the .dmg file from releases page, double click it and drag the fu icon into `Applications` folder If you want it to be launched at login, please go to `System Preferences > Users & Groups > Login Items` and add it to your list.
+  Download the `.dmg` file from releases page, double click it and drag the fu icon into `Applications` folder

+  If you want it to be launched at login, please go to `System Preferences > Users & Groups > Login Items` and add it to your list.

-  If you receive a error says app 'is damaged, should be moved to trash', and chose to accept the risk, here is the solution:
+  If you receive a error says `app is damaged, should be moved to trash`, that is because, OSX allows only signed app to be launch **by default**, and it's not free even for a open source free app.
+However, you can change this behavior at your own risk:

   ### macOS Sierra
-  run following script in your Terminal
+  run following command in your Terminal
   ```
   sudo spctl --master-disable
   ```